 Preparing for an exciting career in the biomedical sciences means exhibiting flexibility, as the job you seek could be in any corner of the industry.
 Due to extraordinary developments in biotechnologies used in everyday medical practices, many technically-focused positions require a graduate level of education.

-Read on to learn about ten interesting careers that those with a master’s degree in the biomedical sciences can pursue, including information about degree programs, organizations, societies, and associations with which these job are affiliated.
+Read on to learn about ten interesting careers that those with a master’s degree in biomedical sciences can pursue, including information about degree programs, organizations, societies, and associations with which these jobs are affiliated.

 Become an Animal Technologist

 Animal technologists, sometimes also known as animal laboratory technicians, work in research and development laboratories in proximity to animal species used in experiments, product-testing procedures, and reaction tests in the fields of medical research, cosmetics, and pharmaceuticals.

 These professionals are entrusted with the care, feeding, hygiene, maintenance, and monitoring of animals.
 These may include rats and rabbits, the two most commonly-used research animals.
 It is among the animal technologist’s duties to keep the lab environment in optimal condition so that experiments can be safely and routinely carried out.
 These professionals also often participate in the collection of data, samples, and recorded observations for test case use in their laboratories.
 Typically, this includes keeping track of animal behavior and noting changes in diet or physiology in response to experimental controls.

 The American Association for Laboratory Animal Science gives excellent insight into the ins and outs of the animal sciences in many diverse occupational contexts.